-- 3. Insert the Matrox video board in the PCIe slot number 4 from the top. - 4.
+- 1. Disconnect the power and all other peripherals. - 2.
+Insert the graphics card in the PCIe slot number 2 from the top. - 3.
+Insert the Matrox video board in the PCIe slot number 4 from the top. - 4.
 Insert a powerful radial-aerator in the PCIe slot number 5 from the top. - 5.
-Optional: Insert the Matrox (Viz Configuration) in the PCI-X slot number 6 from the top. - 6.
-Optional.
-Insert the extra slot panel for the X.mio2/44 board in any of the vacant slots, and connect it to the X.mio2 board.
+Optional: Insert the Matrox video board in the PCI-X slot number 6 from the top. - 6.
+Optional: Insert the extra slot panel for the X.mio2/44 board in any of the vacant slots, and connect it to the X.mio2 board.